Marsfest 2014 Program Schedule

 Making Mars Work for Ubehebe

 The Ubehebe Volcanic Field includes a dozen craters formed during hydro-magmatic explosions during the last few thousand years.
-The craters can serve as analogs for upcoming astrobiology-driven missions at several Martian sites, including the Gale Crate, where Mars Science Laboratory (MSL) Curiosity rover landed in August 2012.
+The craters can serve as analogs for upcoming astrobiology-driven missions at several martian sites, including Gale Crater, where the Mars Science Laboratory (MSL) Curiosity rover landed in August 2012.
 The terrain of the Ubehebe Volcanic Field presents a variety of geologic environments, from volcanic ashes to coarse-grained river deposits, and clay-bearing lake deposits (sandstone and claystone) similar to those being investigated by Curiosity at Gale Crater.
-With precipitation patterns in Death Valley similar to a “warmer and wetter” early Mars, and a similar variety of minerals present, the Ubehebe Volcanic Field offers an ideal test site for formulating hypotheses about the potential of minerals, rocks, and sediment to support microbial life in dry, hot deserts on Earth, and possibly, on Mars.
+With precipitation patterns in Death Valley similar to a “warmer and wetter” early Mars, and a similar variety of minerals present, the Ubehebe Volcanic Field offers an ideal test site for formulating hypotheses about the potential of minerals, rocks, and sediment to support microbial life in dry, hot deserts on Earth and, possibly, on Mars.